Updated: 3rd July 2021 to use a new tool called SAPjs and discuss our installed air-source heat pump

 Here's my resulting 2D floor plan:

-The context section starts with overall building dimensions, noting the floor area and average storey heights for each floor.
-The total storey floor area is calculated by summing up all the room floor areas.
+The first section starts with overall building dimensions, noting the floor area and storey heights.
+The total floor area is calculated by summing up all the room floor areas.
 I have included the living-room bay window area and slightly longer hall length in my calculation.